Valid XHMTL

 CSS3 gives us powers to reach out and touch the exact content we want via a set of new selectors.
 Many of these will allow us to finally drop JavaScript-powered alternatives, like those for zebra-striped tables, but many more will be useful simply for cutting down on the size of our stylesheets and letting us do away with unnecessary classes and ids.

 Find the two lighter paragraphs hard to read?
 We can use the ::selection selector to help - try highlighting them with your mouse.
-Note that this method uses the new double-colon notation, and furthermore that it's a little strange in Firefox, in that if you try to combine the -moz- version with the standard in one grouped selector, it doesn't work.
+Note that this method uses the new double-colon notation, and furthermore that you need to specify the selectors separately for different browsers, which is correct per the spec.

 Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.